 We recommend that our authors self-publish their paperback book through KDP for standard distribution only.
 Your paperback will be available on Amazon and you will receive the highest possible publisher compensation for Amazon sales.
 Upload your eBook to Kindle on KDP as well.

-Then, we recommend self-publishing through IngramSpark for expanded distribution of paperbacks and eBooks.
+Then, we recommend self-publishing through IngramSpark for expanded distribution of paperbacks and ePub eBooks.

 Note that if you use KDP for expanded distribution, IngramSpark cannot accept your book—at all (it’s complicated).
 So, it’s either KDP for standard distribution to Amazon and IngramSpark for everywhere else plus expanded distribution—or it’s KDP all the way!